-At the beginning of each academic year, the TTDU carries out a needs assessment to gather reliable data to design professional development programs and to continuously renew its practices (Appendix 27).
-Based on the needs and interests of the instructors, the unit members organize seminars, training courses, end-of-year workshops or other professional development sessions for novice as well as experienced teachers.
-The outcomes of these professional development programs are assessed through collecting, collating, triangulating and confirming pieces of feedback coming from all stakeholders.
-For this reason, at the end of the academic year a questionnaire is given to the teaching staff to assure the standards that commensurate with the aims and objectives of the TTDU.
-It consists of several questions intended to be answered by instructors in order to evaluate the TTDU's practices.
-An action plan is developed and implemented for the following academic year in line with the results of the questionnaire.
-Beside the end-of-year questionnaire on its overall activities, the TTDU collects feedback from the attending instructors on each professional development session delivered by the invited speakers, BU-SFL instructors, or TTDU members in order to assess whether the session is in link with the expectations and needs (Appendix 28).
+At the end of each academic year, a questionnaire which is composed of two sections is carried out.
+The first section aims to gather reliable data that reflect the evaluation of the teaching staff on the practices conducted by the TTDU; the second section aims to analyse their needs for the upcoming academic year.
+(Appendix 27).
+Based on the evaluation, needs and interests of the instructors an action plan is developed and implemented for the following academic year.
+Beside the end-of-year questionnaire on its overall activities, the TTDU collects feedback from the attending instructors on each professional development session delivered by the invited speakers, BU-SFL instructors, or TTDU members in order to assess whether the session is in link with the expectations and needs.